 Due to regulations put in place in recent years (around parental consent and youth data), Techstars is not permitted to run any youth events, targeted specifically at young people under 18 years old, at this time.

 All Startup Weekends must have a certified Techstars Startup Weekend facilitator, and associated expenses must be included within the event budget.

 Having a Techstars-certified facilitator at your event is one of the key requirements when organizing a Techstars Startup Weekend.
 They are considered resident Startup Weekend experts and caretakers of the participant experience.
 The facilitator will emcee the event, support the local organizing team, and make sure that all attendees have a rich, positive experience.
-Techstars will pair your event with a suitable facilitator and introduce them to your team around two months prior to your event date.
+It is your team’s responsibility to book and confirm your event facilitator, using the facilitator pairing tool provided by Techstars.
 Your team is responsible for booking the facilitator's accommodation and travel, and should budget these expenses accordingly.